nichdel/agorawiki/Rules/Glossary.md

 # Report

 A document, presumed to be accurate, published by an office-holder or a deputy of the office.
 Each report tracks a different aspect of Agora.

+# SLR

+Short Logical Ruleset

+# TTttPF

+This time to the Public Forum.
+Used to indicate they previously posted the same message to the wrong forum.

 # Winning